ZilchOS/bootstrap-from-tcc/README.md

 starting from a random trusted statically linked seed tcc (+ trusted kernel on trusted hardware, of course).

+~320 KB binary + ~2 GB of sources = a usable Linux userland to chroot into, usable for building much more serious stuff.

+It's not a Linux distribution as it doesn't come with a kernel.
+Instead, I plan to beeline for bootstrapping Nix package manager and then building an real Linux distribution from that bootstrapped Nix later.

+Separate packages aren't just dumped into `/`, they're properly managed, each one residing

 `x86_64`-only for now.

 ## Why

 I wanted to build a minimal distro to understand NixOS better, so I decided to have a decent trusted binary core bootstrap as well.

+Could be of use for bootstrapping other distributions.

 I'm aware of https://savannah.nongnu.org/projects/stage0 which does even better, but I'm not as hardcore as them, so, let's start small.